DevExpress/dashboard-extension-funnel-d3-item/README.md

 You can find the resulting files at ```...\dashboard-extension-funnel-d3-item\dist```:
 **funnel.js** and **funnel.min.js**.

 ## License

 This extension is distributed under the **MIT** license (free and open-source), but can only be used with a commercial DevExpress Dashboard software product.
 You can [review the license terms](https://www.devexpress.com/Support/EULAs/NetComponents.xml) or [download a free trial version](https://go.devexpress.com/DevExpressDownload_UniversalTrial.aspx) of the Dashboard suite at [DevExpress.com](https://www.devexpress.com).

 ## Support & Feedback

-* Follow [this guideline](https://www.devexpress.com/Support/Center/Question/Details/T491859) for general information about a custom extension.
+* Refer to [this section](https://documentation.devexpress.com/#Dashboard/CustomDocument117232) for general information about client-side extensions.
 * To learn how to create a custom item, see the following [KB article](https://www.devexpress.com/Support/Center/Question/Details/T491984).
 * To address questions regarding the Web Dashboard and JavaScript API, use [DevExpress Support Center](https://www.devexpress.com/Support/Center).